-System Based and Community Based Advocacy – 90 minute class, $20 per person
+System Based and Community Based Advocacy

-This 90-minute class provides a complete overview of the fundamental differences and similarities in the two types of advocacy services.
+This class provides a complete overview of the fundamental differences and similarities in the two types of advocacy services.
 A firm understanding of how each type of advocate can assist victims of the crime will result in victims getting comprehensive, wrap-around services that meet all their complex needs.
 When system and community advocates work in harmony, victims are more likely to participate in the criminal justice process effectively and find a new normal after the devastating effects of victimization.

-First Response: Law Enforcement Training – 90 minute class, $20 per person
+First Response: Law Enforcement Training

 This class is specifically geared toward law enforcement personnel.
 The class will provide an overview of victim service agencies and how they can effectively partner with law enforcement to support victims and educate them around the investigatory process.
 Law enforcement personnel will also learn about how trauma affects the brain and memory abilities of victims.